chrisveness/koa-sample-web-app-api-mysql/README.md

 ## .env

 Sensitive information  such as database login credentials, SMTP parameters, etc, are held in environment variables.
-For local development, these can be kept in a .env file (which is not not checked in to a repository).
+For local development, these can be kept in a .env file (which is *.gitignore*’d, not checked in to a repository).
 For production, they will be set as environment variables and not stored in the file system.

 A .env file for this project might look like: